rlue/ryanlue.com/_posts/2018-01-13-pair-programming-over-ssh.md

 > It comes with a lot of nifty features, like a web interface for you to view
 > the shared session in your browser.
 >
-> Unfortunately, it looks like the project hasn’t been touched in almost two
+> Unfortunately, it looks like the project has hardly been touched for almost
-> years.
-No reason it won’t get the job done, though, and it’ll save you loads
+> two years.
+No reason it won’t get the job done, though, and it’ll save you
-> of time over reading through this mess.
+> loads of time over reading through this mess.

 [tmate]: https://tmate.io/